vkhazin/fe-intro-courseware/course-intro/html-first-steps.md

 # Html First Steps

-* Hypertext Markup Language, a system for tagging text files to achieve font, colour, and graphic
+* Html a language understood by all web browsers to present information on a webpage to you
+* Creator or, so-called, author of the webpage formats page
+* Html language formats elements with [tags](https://www.w3schools.com/tags/ref_byfunc.asp), e.g. `<html>` that represents a complete webpage or Html Document
-* Creator of the webpage formats page with tags, e.g. `<html>` and content e.g. `This is a paragraph.` :
+* And add content e.g. `This is a paragraph.` between the tags:

 ```
-<!DOCTYPE html>
 <html>
   <head>
     <title>Page Title</title>